falconmick/tdd-demo/slides.md

 ````

 <!--
-Refactor is a key part of the "design" of test driven design.
+Refactor is a key part of the "design" aspect of test driven design.
 If you have been following TDD correctly
 your solution will be as minimalistic as possible.
 Does the world's most understandable and maintainable code
 come into existence for free?
-Normally not, so the refactor stage is to make code that you feel comfortable checking in.
+Normally not, so the refactor stage is to make code that you feel comfortable checking
+that code in.

 {click}